dc25/MinMax/README.md

 # MinMax

-This project implements a tic-tac-toe game using the [minmax algorithm][minmax].
+This project implements a tic-tac-toe game using the [minmax algorithm](minmax).
 The code is based on this project by Mike Kerekes .
 The implementations have diverged somewhat.

 Both a command line and a browser based front ends.